 The government views the smart meter roll-out as an important step in giving consumers more control over how much energy they use by providing accurate and timely information on domestic energy consumption.
 This will help consumers make more informed decisions to reduce domestic energy bills and carbon emissions.

 Smart metering is also an important step to improve the efficiency of the energy network by balancing the energy supplies we have more accurately with our consumption patterns.
-This is a major undertaking for energy providers as the roll-out will see 50 million gas and electricity meters installed in 27 million homes by 2020.
+This is a major undertaking for energy providers as the roll-out will see 50 million gas and electricity meters offered to 27 million homes by 2024.

-Each energy provider will have its own plans for rolling out smart meters to customers.
-In accordance with government proposals, all providers will be obliged to offer their customers a smart meter between 2015 and 2020.
-Once the roll-out begins, your energy company will get in touch to arrange a suitable time and date for your smart meter to be installed.
+Each energy provider has its own plans for rolling out smart meters to customers.
+In accordance with government proposals, all providers will be obliged to offer their customers a smart meter before the end of 2024.
+Your energy company will get in touch at some point to arrange a suitable time and date for your smart meter to be installed.